kdeloach/labs/python/lispify/README.md

     Usage: main.py [options] filename

     Options:
-      -h, --help  show this help message and exit
-      -r          simplify expressions as much as possible -t          run tests
+      -h, --help      show this help message and exit -r, --simplify  simplify expressions as much as possible -t, --test      run tests
-      -a          use AST for parsing expression
+      -a, --ast       use AST for parsing expression

 Run the sample expressions from a text file: